In this post, I will discuss a technique we use at SoundCloud to make the loading of image appear smoother and faster.

 all: build

-build: $(TARGET)
+build: $(TARGET)$(TARGET):

-$(RJS) -o $(BUILD_OPTIONS) out=$(TARGET)
+$(RJS) -o $(BUILD_OPTIONS)out=$(TARGET)

 The $(BUILD_OPTIONS) are for the r.js tool, and we’ll come to that soon, but apart from that, you’ve actually pretty much got everything you need: the files in the source directory are converted to AMD, combined and saved.
 Except…